axypro/errors/doc/Opts.md

 Overriding properties as `howTruncateTrace` and `truncateNativeTrace` affects only the classes themselves and their children.

-Setting values using `Opts` has an effect on all classes (except where overriden).
+Setting values using `Opts` has an effect on all classes (except where overridden).